Best storage practices for old photos.

 Not all storage spots are created equal.
 You should absolutely avoid storing photos in attics, garages, or basements.
 These areas are prone to extreme temperature fluctuations and high humidity, creating the perfect storm for photo damage.
 They’re also more susceptible to pests and potential water damage.
 Instead, look for a climate-controlled area inside your main living space.
 An interior closet, a shelf in a spare room, or even a drawer under your bed are all excellent choices.
 These locations are buffered from outside weather changes and maintain a much more stable environment year-round.

-How to Monitor Your Storage Space
+A Simple Way to Monitor Your Storage Space

 You don’t have to guess whether your chosen spot is safe for your photos.
 For a small investment, you can get a clear picture of the conditions.
 A simple digital hygrometer, which measures both temperature and humidity, can be placed right next to your photo boxes.
 Check it every few months to make sure the levels are staying within a safe range.
 If you notice the humidity creeping up during certain seasons, you can add a desiccant pack (the little silica gel packets) to your storage box to absorb excess moisture.
 This little bit of monitoring goes a long way in proactive photo care.

-Organize Your Photo Collection
+How to Finally Organize Your Photo Collection

 Once you have the right storage materials, the next step is to get your photos in order.
 Organizing your collection does more than just tidy up a closet; it turns a pile of pictures into a story you can easily share and revisit.
 Taking the time to sort and label your photos now will make them easier to enjoy for years to come.
 It also makes the process much smoother if you decide to digitize them later.
 A little prep work goes a long way in preserving your family’s history.

-How to Handle Old Photos Safely
+The Right Way to Handle Old Photos

 Before you start sorting, it’s important to remember that old photos are delicate.
 The oils on your skin can cause permanent damage to the photo emulsion over time.
 To keep them safe, try to handle your photos as little as possible.
 When you do pick them up, hold them by the edges and consider wearing clean cotton gloves for an extra layer of protection.
 Set up a clean, dry workspace away from food and drinks.
 This simple step ensures your memories stay in great condition while you organize them.